 CERF+ does not provide funding when the time elapsed since the event that initiated the emergency exceeds the typical recovery time for that type of emergency.

 4) “Small” emergencies:

-Have questions about CERF+’s emergency relief assistance for professional craft artists?
+Have questions about CERF+’s emergency relief assistance for professional artists working in craft disciplines?
 Complete our Emergency Assistance Inquiry form and we will contact you.